Skip to content

 Introduction

 A driveway provides motor vehicle access from the roadway to adjacent private property.
 Driveways typically run through the sidewalk and bikeway zones and should be designed to mitigate impacts to pedestrians and bicyclists.
-Driveways are regulated by Chapter 541 of the Zoning Code; this regulation will be updated in 2021 to align with the Minneapolis 2040 plan.
+Driveways are regulated by Chapter 555 of the Zoning Code

 Minneapolis 2040 includes these policies related to driveways: